Universe

 Testing

-Test whether the installation/update worked by opening running the following commands in an empty directory:
+Test whether the installation worked by running the following commands in an empty directory:

 #show: ergo-init